"Richard Eager" A Pilot's Story (Main Review) Second Edition 2024

 Things are very different now.

-Once again we have a prime minister who works with the first ministers of the three devolved nations of Scotland, Northern Ireland and Wales.
-On visiting his three first ministers, the body language spoke volumes.
+Once again we have a prime minister who works his three first ministers of the devolved nations of Scotland, Northern Ireland and Wales.
+On visiting each, the body language spoke volumes.
 The PM’s First Ministers knew that they had a good relationship with the Prime Minister of the United Kingdom, and that they could and would work with him, even if their long term aim is to secure independence.
+Independence within the United Kingdom should happen and must happen if that is the desire and will of the four nations.

 That is the hallmark of true leadership.
 It is also the hallmark of nationhood.